Nothing (A Chorus Line song)

 Nothing, also referred to as Montage Part 2, is a song from the musical A Chorus Line.
 It is sung by the Puerto Rican character Diana.
 "Nothing" was written in 1968 by Edward Kleban.

 Synopsis

 CityBeat explains "Diana Morales...talks about a teacher who berated her".
 All About Theatre talks about "Diana's recollections of a horrible high school acting class".
 The Independent describes it as "an account of her humiliations at the hands of a high-school Method Acting teacher".

 Critical reception

-The Arts Desk describes it as "the song about theatrical pretension".
+The Arts Desk described it as "the song about theatrical pretension".
 Metro Theatre Arts wrote the song had "the essence of a star waiting to bloom".
 CT Theatre News and Reviews described the song as "dead-on and quite moving".
-The Independent "hilarious, gutsy to attack...that is one of the best songs in Marvin Hamlisch's snappy, agile score".
+The Independent called it "hilarious, gutsy to attack...that is one of the best songs in Marvin Hamlisch's snappy, agile score".